piedoom/doomy.org/content/creating-an-audio-plugin-with-rust-vst.md

 ## Performance
 This method is poorly optimized, due to calling the `random` function for every sample.
 This tutorial won't delve into optimization, but if you want to look at a possible solution, check out [this example](https://github.com/resamplr/rsynth/blob/master/examples/test_synth.rs).

+When building other plugins, be sure to test and/or distribute your builds with the [`--release`](https://doc.rust-lang.org/cargo/guide/creating-a-new-project.html) flag.
+This turns on certain optimizations that will help your plugin be more performant, at the cost of longer build times.

 # Adding events
 If you build and test your synth now, you'll see that it outputs horrible white noise, *all of the time*.
 Most VST instruments respond to MIDI input, e.g. notes on a piano.
 Instead of having our instrument produce noise all the time, let's make it so it only produces noise when a note is pressed.